jaqueelizandro/tic-tac-toe/readme.md

 Project Description
 ----------------------

-This was my first development.
+This was my first time trying to solve some problems using code.

 As a General Assembly student, this project required building this code from scratch, and it was very challenging to put into practice what I had learned so far about HTML, CSS and JS (using jQuery).

-In the frame time, I achieved all the project requirements and made a bonus part to keeping track of multiples rounds with a win counter.
+In the time frame, I achieved all the project requirements and I made a bonus part to keeping track of multiples rounds with a win counter in the time frame.
 And also a ***EASTER EGG***, try to find it.

-This code there isn't knowing bugs.

 Try it on
 ----------------------